penafieljlm/pse-tools/README.md

 # PSE Tools (pse-tools)
-A Collection of Programs and Scripts Involving the Philippine Stock Exchange
+A Collection of Programs and Scripts Involving the Philippine Stock Exchange.

 ## Tools
 The list of tools included in this collection are as follows: